 featured article in April of 2003.
 It appeared later on the New Zealand Poetry Society and Writing It Real sites (after an interview on the latter site).
-It has also appeared on Salvatore Buttaci’s blog and on Haiku Reality (also translated into Serbian and Simplified Chinese).
+It has also appeared on Salvatore Buttaci’s blog and on Haiku Reality (also translated into Romanian, Serbian, and Simplified Chinese).
 The poems in this essay, all previously published, appear by permission of each poet.
-For those who are new to haiku, I also recommend reading the essays listed in Further Reading. + + +
+For those who are new to haiku, I also recommend reading the essays listed in Further Reading, such as the Haiku Checklist. + + +

 When I first tried writing haiku, my attempts were based on very limited information.
 The quality and effectiveness was poor as a result.
 My schoolteachers meant well, but often presented only a superficial and sometimes misguided notion of haiku.
 If you’re new to haiku, you may be in the same situation—without knowing it.
 While too much information can also impede the poetic impulse, with haiku, as with other genres of poetry, it’s worthwhile to move beyond superficialities to gain a more substantial knowledge of the genre.
 So what is haiku, and how does one become a haiku poet?

 The most important characteristic of haiku is how it conveys, through implication and suggestion, a moment of keen perception and perhaps insight into nature or human nature.
 Haiku does not state this insight, however, but implies it.
 In the last hundred years—in Japanese and English-language haiku—implication has been achieved most successfully through the use of objective imagery.
-This means you avoid words that interpret what you experience, such as saying something is “beautiful” or “mysterious,” and stick to words that objectively convey the facts of what you see, hear, smell, taste, and touch.
+This means you avoid words that interpret what you experience, such as saying something is “beautiful” or “mysterious,” and rely on words that objectively convey the facts of what you see, hear, smell, taste, and touch.
 Instead of writing about your reactions to stimuli, in a good haiku you write about those things that cause your reactions.
-This way your readers can experience the same feelings you felt, without your having to explain them.
+If you remember nothing else about crafting haiku, remember that.
+If your haiku take advantage of this technique, your readers can experience the same feelings you felt, without your having to explain them.

 the pull of her hand